Hinduism in Bhutan: Hindu Dharma Samudaya

-The Hindu Dharma Samudaya of Bhutan (HDSB) is the Hindu religious organization, established in 2009.
+The Hindu Dharma Samudaya of Bhutan is a Hindu religious organization established in 2009.
 It is registered with the Chhoedey Lhentshog, the Commission for Religious Organizations of Bhutan.
-HDSB is dedicated to promote spiritual traditions and practices of Sanathan Dharma in Bhutan so to foster and strengthen human values.
+HDSB is dedicated to promoting spiritual traditions and practices of Sanathan Dharma in Bhutan so as to foster and strengthen human values.
 Its head office in the capital city, Thimphu, the organization is managed by a board of directors of volunteers comprising representatives from Hindu priests and other HDSB members who are elected at an annual general meeting.

-Persecution of Hindus

-Ethnic cleansing
+Ethnic conflict with Nepali-speaking Hindus

+1990s Ethnic and Linguistic Conflict

-Ethnic cleansing of Lhotshampa was carried out during the reign of King Jigme Singye Wangchuk in the 1990s.
-In the early 1990s, several thousands of residents in southern Bhutan were forcefully relocated by the authorities under the provisions of the amended Citizenship Act of 1985, because they had Nepalese ancestry.
-Refugee associations claim the cleansing had a religious dimension, and was also motivated by anti-Hindu sentiments.
+In the early 1990s, several thousand residents in southern Bhutan were forcefully relocated by the authorities under the provisions of the amended Citizenship Act of 1985, because they had Nepalese ancestry.

+Ethnic cleansing of the Nepali-speaking Lhotshampa community was carried out during the reign of King Jigme Singye Wangchuk in the 1990s, largely considered an ethnic linguistic conflict, though some argue that it targeted Nepali-speaking Hindus in Bhutan.

 Refugees and diaspora

-After the purge of the 1990s began, Bhutanese Hindus were forced to live in refugee camps set up by the UN High Commission for Refugees United Nations High Commissioner for Refugees (UNHCR) in eastern Nepal in 1992.
+After the ethno-linguistic purge of the 1990s began, Nepali-speaking Hindus from Bhutan were forced to live in refugee camps set up by the UN High Commission for Refugees United Nations High Commissioner for Refugees (UNHCR) in eastern Nepal in 1992.
 With help of UNHCR and WHO, the majority of Bhutanese refugees are resettled to the United States, Canada, Australia, and European countries.
 There is a small number of refugees living in camps in Nepal still hoping to see their motherland for more than 30 years.

-Discrimination
+Funding for Hindu Temples

 The government provided financial assistance for the construction of Buddhist temples and shrines and state funding for monks and monasteries.
 NGOs alleged that the government rarely granted permission to build Hindu temples; the last report of such construction was in the early 1990s, when the government authorized the construction and renovation of Hindu temples and centers of Sanskrit and Hindu learning and provided state funds to help finance the projects.
 The government argued that it was a matter of supply and demand, with demand for Buddhist temples far exceeding that for Hindu temples.
 The Government stated that it supported numerous Hindu temples in the south, where most Hindus reside, and provided some scholarships for Hindus to study Sanskrit in India.